d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   local analysis is invoked to updated the semantic highlighting in response to changes in the buffer.

+  Key: C-c C-c (sweeprolog-analyze-buffer)
+        Analyze the current buffer and update cross-references.
+  User Option: sweeprolog-analyze-buffer-on-idle
+        If non-nil, analyze `sweeprolog-mode' buffers on idle.
+Defaults to `t'.
+  User Option: sweeprolog-analyze-buffer-max-size
+        Maximum number characters in a `sweeprolog-mode' buffer to analyze on idle.
+Larger buffers are not analyzed on idle.
+        Defaults to 100,000 characters.
+  User Option: sweeprolog-analyze-buffer-min-interval
+        Minimum number of idle seconds to wait before analyzing a `sweeprolog-mode' buffer.
+Defaults to 1.5.

   At any point in a `sweeprolog-mode' buffer, the command `C-c C-c' (or `M-x sweeprolog-analyze-buffer') can be used to update the cross reference cache and highlight the buffer accordingly.
-When `flymake' integration is enabled, this command also updates the diagnostics for the current buffer (see [Examining diagnostics]).
+When Flymake integration is enabled, this command also updates the diagnostics for the current buffer (see [Examining Diagnostics]).
 This may be useful e.g. after defining a new predicate.

   If the user option `sweeprolog-analyze-buffer-on-idle' is set to